gabriekas/gabriekas/README.md

 # Hello, I'm Gabriele Vadeikyte :wave:
 ## About Me
-Data Analytics student at Turing College with experience in working with SQL, Python and Tableau.
+Data Analytics graduate with experience in working with SQL, Python and Tableau.
 With a passion for  data analytics and a background in Pharmaceutical Manufacturing, I am eager to apply my analytical skills and industry knowledge to data-driven decision-making processes.

 ## Technical Skillset :computer:
 - **SQL**: BigQuery, MySQL